Troy-Web-Consulting/OKIES-ITD-Task-Automation/docs/plan.md

   - recorder lays a good base, but be cautious about it ad ID may be difficult
   - && in terminal allows you to run multiple commands
   - exec bash -> leaves shell open after running
-  - viewport is how you view, screen size is the size of the actual content on the page
+  - everytime a new website is travled to, response is logged, can check if that is 500 before timeout and go

 ## Storing login